gallexi/darray/README.md

     arr[i] = foo();
 }
 ```
-The code is lengthy, space-inefficient, prone to copy-paste errors, and requires the use of two separate variables for what is at its core a single data structure (at least in the abstract sense).
+The code is lengthy, space-inefficient, prone to copy-paste errors, and requires the use of two separate variables for what is really a single data structure (at least in the abstract sense).
 A lot of programmers have mixed opinions about the C++ STL, but I think we can all admit that the following code is a lot nicer on the eyes and is a lot clearer at first glance:
 ```C++
 std::vector<int> vec;
 for (int i = 0; i < N; ++i)